dhruvb-io/sample-todo-app/README.md

 An integration test checks that routes, controllers, models, and database behavior work together.
 It is broader than a unit test.

+The integration suite also verifies that `DELETE /api/delete-todo/:id` removes an existing document from the temporary database.

 ### 5.3 Frontend Tests

 The frontend uses Jest and React Testing Library. `setupTests.js` loads DOM matchers such as `toBeInTheDocument()`.